-- Kids under 2 fly free in the US—this is a great bargain.
-But be careful outside the US!
+- Kids under 2 fly free in the US—this is a great bargain but know your airline’s rules for traveling with lap children.
+Be careful outside the US!
 Most carriers charge at least 10% of the fare for kids.

 - Always look for hotels with pools when traveling with kids.
 Most sites with advanced search allow you to filter hotels for those with swimming pools.

-- Getaroom.com has many vacation rental properties that can accommodate the entire family at around $100 /night with kitchen – so you don’t have to pay for expensive restaurants.
+- Hotels aren’t always the best answer for family travel.
+Check out Airbnb, VRBO, timeshare resorts from RedWeek.com, HomeAway.
+These options have many vacation rental properties that can accommodate the entire family at a wide variety of nightly/weekly rates and very often they include kitchen facilities so you don’t have to pay for expensive restaurants.

 - Be careful of parking, Wi-Fi, and other add-on charges – find properties that offer these for free.
 Call ahead to double check.
 Wi-Fi charges can usually be avoided, but you have to park somewhere and often, the hotel parking lot is the safest one in the immediate area.